 Parents and visitors are only permitted to park for 5 minutes between 3.30pm and 4.00pm and are encouraged to wait in their cars for children to come to them.
 We understand that parents with younger children may want to leave the vehicle to support their child and this is permitted for the 5 minute period.
-Parents and visitors will not be permitted to leave cars at the front of the school during this 30 minute period, blocking valuable spaces during these busy times.
+Parents and visitors will not be permitted to leave cars for an extended time during this 30 minute period, blocking valuable spaces during these busy times.
 ALL spaces must be free and available for the quick pick up of children.